menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 ------

 .. note::
-  For information on removing a DHCP server on a Men & Mice Appliance, refer to Appliance Management.
+  For information on removing a DHCP server on a Men&Mice Appliance, refer to Appliance Management.

 To remove a DHCP server, do the following: